Kara Cucinotta

 Nutrition and Dietetic Educators and Preceptors (NDEP)

-Dietitians in Integrative and Functional Medicine Dietetic Practice Group
+Dietitians in Integrative & Functional Medicine Dietetic Practice Group

 Dietitians in Medical Nutrition Therapy Dietetic Practice Group